eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

     iox::popo::TypedSubscriber<Position> typedSubscriber({"Odometry", "Position", "Vehicle"});

 Everything else is nearly the same.
-There is one crucial difference which makes the `TypedSubscriber` typed.
+However, there is one crucial difference which makes the `TypedSubscriber` typed.

 Compare this line from the `UntypedSubscriber`